 New Discoveries in the 17th Century

-Since the advent of the telescope, as first gazed through by Galileo Galilei (1564-1642), found that some, if not all, of the Milky Way and the unresolved nebulae consisted of many many faint stars invisible to the naked-eye.
-Although he may have never seen explicitly saw any open clusters, the implications was clear that most, if not all, of these nebulae were composed of stars.
-Such views were not disproved until the discovery of the deep-sky class of objects — the planetary nebulae — that William Herschel discovered were of some ‘stellar fluid’ surrounding the central star.
+Since the advent of telescopes, as first gazed through by Galileo Galilei (1564-1642), found that some, if not all, of the Milky Way and the unresolved nebulae consisted of many many faint stars that were invisible to the naked-eye.
+Although he may have never explicitly saw any open clusters, the implications was clear that most, if not all, of these nebulae were composed of stars.
+Such views were not disproved until the discovery of the deep-sky class of objects — the planetary nebulae — that William Herschel discovered were composed of some unknown ‘stellar fluid’ surrounding the central star.
 This notion was finally concluded in 1864, when Higgins discovered many of the nebulae were true clouds of hot and luminous incandescent gas.

-First to examine the nature of the star clusters was the recently discovered records of the Sicilian born Giovanni Batista Horierna (1597-1660).
+First to examine the nature of the star clusters was the more recent recovered records of Sicilian-born Giovanni Batista Horierna (1597-1660).
 He examined and discovered several new objects sometime before 1654, including the southern open clusters Canis Major’s M41 (NGC 2287), M47 (NGC 2422/2478) and NGC 2451 both in Puppis, and the Tau Canis Majoris Cluster (NGC 2362).
 He also examined other bright clusters such as Praesepe (M44), the Double Cluster of Perseus (NGC 869 & NGC 884), Scorpius’ M6 and M7, and NGC 6231.
-Hodierna examined these nebulae in some detail, categorising them into three principal types (13).
+Hodierna inspected these nebulae in some detail, categorising them into three principal types (13).